asunafy/MFF/README.md

-# MFF-IIoT: A Multi-granularity Formal Framework of User Authentication for IIoT
+# MFF-IoT: A Multi-granularity Formal Framework of User Authentication for IoT